marek-mikula/marek-mikula/README.md

 - writing tests using **Cypress** and **PHPUnit**
 - rendering graphs with **Highcharts** library
 - code style & standards checking with **PHPCS** and static analysis using **PHPStan**
-- handling async jobs using RabbitMq
+- handling async messages using RabbitMq

 ### 👉 JustItPro s.r.o., full stack developer, full-time \[Jan 2019 - May 2021\]